Kajjan Begum: Awards

 She was honored with the Pride of Performance award from the Government of Pakistan for her contributions to the music Industry in 2001 (award announced on 14 August 2000, actually conferred on 23 March 2001).

 Personal life

-Kajjan Begum married co-singer Akhtar Wasi Ali in 1952, with whom she had four children including Mehnaz Begum, who grew up to become a popular singer in Pakistan.
+Kajjan Begum married co-singer Akhtar Wasi Ali in 1952, with whom she had four children including Mehnaz Begum, who became a popular singer in Pakistan.

 Death

 Kajjan Begum died on 10 February 2000 in Karachi, Pakistan at age 68.